alim98/SAM/README.md

 - **Continued Training:** Training resumed from epoch 10.
 - **Training Duration:** Training for one epoch took approximately 18 minutes and 14 seconds.

-### Metrics Evaluation

-- **Dice Coefficient Metric:** The Dice coefficient metric yielded a tensor of values, with one value notably negative (-6.8739), indicating significant deviation from expected performance.
-- **IoU Metric:** The Intersection over Union (IoU) metric provided a tensor of values, showing a mix of positive and negative values.
-One class had a negative IoU (-0.7746), suggesting poor segmentation performance for that class.

-### Epoch Summary

-- **Epoch:** 10
-- **Mean Loss:** 0.5125231067836284

-These results indicate the need for further analysis and potential adjustments to improve model performance.